 5/Faith and Meaning

 These two concepts are interrelated – they reflect the need to have Faith in something/one in order to give your life Meaning.
 This is important as it keeps you going during the inevitable almost-impossible-to-bear-pain – it is as important as wearing a life preserver when lost at sea.
 For some of you, Faith is about believing in God (or a Higher Power) and/or yourself.
-Faith, however, does not have to be spiritual/religious but it does need to give you a sense of peace and the understanding that everything happens for a reason.
+Faith, however, does not have to be spiritual/religious but it does need to give you a sense of peace.
 Here are some alternative examples of finding Faith and Meaning in your life: a belief that painful experiences are meant to teach profound life lessons which will allow you to evolve; your purpose is to help those who have undergone the same agony; your loved ones are so important that you want to be a positive influence in their lives, or, all of the above.

 © New Age Power (Helen Papadopoulos)